-Based on the recommendation of the Audit Committee, the Board of Directors at their meeting held on August 14, 2015, recommended the ratification of appointment of M/s.
-Chaturvedi & Co., Chartered Accountants, as the Statutory Auditors of the Company, and that, the necessary resolution in this respect is being included in the notice of the Twenty - fourth (24th) Annual General Meeting for the approval of the Members of the Company.
+Based on the recommendation of the Audit Committee, the Board of Directors at its meeting held on August 12, 2016, recommended continuation of services of M/s.
+Chaturvedi & Co., Chartered Accountants, as the Statutory Auditors of the Company, and that, the necessary resolution in this respect is being included in the notice of the Twenty - fifth (25th) Annual General Meeting for the approval of the Members of the Company.
 The Company has received consent from the Statutory Auditor and confirmation to the effect that they are not disqualified to be appointed as the Statutory Auditor of the Company in terms of the provisions of Companies Act, 2013 and Rules framed thereunder.